 Arlington, Virginia, causing nearly 3,000 deaths.
 The fourth

 plane is heroically crashed by passengers into a Shanksville,

 Pennsylvania cornfield when they learn of the plot, preventing

 destruction of another structure in Washington, D.C., supposed to be

-September 18, 2001 - Anthrax attacks by mail from Princeton, New Jersey against
+18, 2001 - Anthrax attacks by mail from Princeton, New Jersey against

 news and government targets begin.
-Federal officials
+Federal officials announce the first

-United States military, with participation from its ally the United
+military, with participation from its ally the United Kingdom, commence

-May 21, 2002 - The United States State Department issues its report in the
+21, 2002 - The United States State Department issues its report in the

 War on Terror.
-It states that there are seven nations
+It states that there are seven nations that a

 State-Sponsors: Iran, Iraq, Cuba, Libya, North Korea, Sudan, and Syria.